errai34/ai4astro_imprs_2025/README.md

 ## Overview

 This tutorial covers the fundamentals of decoder-only transformer architectures.
-The materials include hands-on exercises to build understanding of attention mechanisms.
+The materials include hands-on exercises to build understanding of the attention mechanism.

 ## Contents